 Law Clerk Program Overview

 A more challenged law clerk produces higher quality work.
-Every phase of the program is designed to enhance the Tribunal's mission: to continually improve the quality of its opinions and enhance productivity.
+Every phase of the program is designed to enhance the Tribunal's mission: “[t]o render timely, clearly written, quality decisions. . . .”
 With every clerk, the Tribunal expands its legacy to Michigan taxpayers by developing more skilled tax practitioners and improving adjudication at the Tribunal.

 MISSION STATEMENT: To provide students the opportunities to actively participate in the adjudication of tax disputes and acquire an understanding of procedural rules and Michigan's tax laws.

 VISION: To be a judicial resource program that provides future tax practitioners and support teams with an appreciation of tax laws and tax dispute resolution and, by the Tribunal's encouragement and excellence, provides the Tribunal with innovative and committed young professionals of the highest caliber.